 [MUSIC PLAYING]

-SPEAKER: So it makes you feel like you're really fuzzy inside and like you never want to leave them no matter what and like you want to stay with them forever and ever and ever.
+CHILD 12: So it makes you feel like you're really fuzzy inside.
+And you never want to leave them, no matter what.
+And you want to stay with them forever and ever and ever.

-SPEAKER: When I have a crush, I feel like I can't look at that person because people will then know that I have a crush on that person.
+CHILD 11: When I have a crush, I feel like I can't look at that person, because people will then know that I have a crush on that person.
 And when I'm talking about them, I blush.

-MOLLY BLOOM: Thanks to Samia, Zoe, Gabby, Coco, Harvey, Emily, and Lulu for sending us those lovely descriptions.
+MOLLY BLOOM: Thanks to Samia, Zoe, Gabi, Coco, Harvey, Emily, and Lulu for sending us those lovely descriptions.

-SIAKI: Some crushes grow over time.
+SIAKI: Some crashes grow over time.
 Others can sneak up on you and take you by surprise.

 MOLLY BLOOM: But when you're in the middle of a crush, it can take up a lot of space in your brain.

-REBECCA SCHWARTZ-METTE: There are things going on in the brain, different parts of the brain lighting up.
+REBECCA SCHWARTZ-METTE: There's things going on in the brain.
+Different parts of the brain lighting up.

 MOLLY BLOOM: That's Rebecca Schwartz-Mette, a psychologist who teaches at the University of Maine.